iitis/iitis-generator/doc/iitis-generator.1.markdown

 ## DESCRIPTION

-`iitis-generator` is run on many network nodes at the same time.
-All nodes are connected to an IP network used as a *service network*, and to any number of *test networks*, on which traffic is to be generated.
-Basically, following work is done on each node:
+`iitis-generator` is basically a traffic generator.
+It is run on many network hosts at the same time.
+Each host is called a *node*.
+All nodes may be connected to many *test networks* - on which traffic is to be generated - and must be connected to one IP *service network*.
+Basically, on each node, following work is done:

 1. read traffic characteristics from <TRAFFIC FILE>,
 1. negotiate a common experiment start moment using the service network,